pubvis-GOSH/project_management/README.md

-# project_management
+# Pubvis project management

-A repository for managing the project
+A repository for managing the Pubvis project.
+Meeting notes and other documents related to the higher-level planning of the project will be stored here.